 To standardize the report format for CTRs and STRs, the Compliance Management Office (CMO), in close coordination with the IT Support Teams, provided the revised format of the Standard Data Template for all systems interfaced with the AMLS, and participated in the User's Acceptance Testing.
-This new format is in line with the implementation of the AMLC Report Format 1.0 (single report format) for Covered and Suspicious Transaction Reports in January year.
-This resulted in the formulation of new and enhanced policies and AML-related guidelines which include, among others, the Handling of Frozen Accounts and its Related Accounts; Creation of AML Team to Review Related Accounts; Know-Your-Client Requirements for Authorized Signatories of Juridical Entities; Revised Guidelines on Anti-Money Laundering System (AMLS) and Anti-Money Laundering Data Entry System (AMLDES); and Customer Acceptance, Risk Classification, Risk Assessment, Identification and Application of Due Diligence.
+This new format is in line with the implementation of the AMLC Report Format 1.0 (single report format) for Covered and Suspicious Transaction Reports in January 2015.